q-nick/eslint-config-turbocharge/README.md

   └── backend.js
 ```

-In this situation the best approach is to avoid .eslintrc in root folder and define two configs per specific fodler:
+In this situation the best approach is to avoid .eslintrc in the root folder and define two configs per specific folder:

 ```
 your-project